marcojr/showCase2019/README.md

 - **nodejs_graphql_apollo_sequelize** : Missing implementation of a query
 checkIfExists (email, phone)

-- **react_native_graphql_redux** : after-login page (User Page), constraints of Login Page , forgot password and check if e-mail and/or phone has already been registered.
+- **react_native_graphql_redux** : after-login page (User Page), forgot password and persistent login.
 Also, I need to put more transitions at the login forms with is an improvement.

 - **react_js_graphql_redux** : Not started